| |

 COOK SPAETZLE

-As the batter rest, heat the water a bring it to a boil.
-Reduce it to simmer.
+As the batter rests, heat the water and bring it to a boil.
+Reduce it to a simmer.

 Place the spaetzle maker on top of the pot, secure it onto the rim, and press the batter thru, dropping dumplings into the simmering water.
-Stir dumplings, so they don’t stick to the bottom of the pot.
+Stir the dumplings so they don’t stick to the bottom of the pot.

-Like all the fresh pasta, spaetzle is no different; dumplings take only a few minutes to cook.
-Once they float on the top, give them an extra 10-15 seconds and then collect them with a slotted spoon and drop them into a colander to drain.
+Like all fresh pasta, spaetzle takes only a few minutes to cook.
+Once the dumplings float to the top, give them an extra 10-15 seconds, then collect them with a slotted spoon and drop them into a colander to drain.

 Detail of cooked dumplings.